 Should Training Your Dog Be All Fun and Games For You and Your Dog?

-Please share any of your insights, tips or feedback you have by e-mail or in the comments section below this article.
-Plus be sure to like and share the article.
+Please share any of your insights, tips or feedback you have in the comments section below this article.
+Plus be sure to share the article.

 Experts like Dr Bruce Fogle, Dr Stanley Coren (featured here with Susan Nation) and Dognition founder Dr. Brian Hare have been researching just how smart dogs are and how they learn.
-This insight helps people choose the right dog and better help them develop their talents.
+Dr Coren’s books describe the different types of intelligence and different skills of dogs and even compares them to those of human children.
+These insights helps people choose the right dog breed for their lifestyle and how to better help dogs develop their talents through techniques like shaping, luring and copying.
 Through Dognition, people can now test their dog’s learning style and abilities.

-Some trainers in New Zealand even taught 3 rescue dogs from the SPCA to drive a car to promote how intelligent, talented and trainable rescue dogs can be.
+Some trainers in New Zealand even taught 3 rescue dogs from the SPCA to drive a car using positive reinforcement to promote how intelligent, talented and trainable rescue dogs can be. #RescuesRock

-We agree with DogGuru, Cheryl Orletsky from Holiday Pet Care who told us: “It’s moving away from thinking of training as controlling dogs and moving much more towards the idea of learning communication skills so that they’re actually going to understand what we want from them. ”
+Our friend and DogGuru, Cheryl Orletsky from Holiday Pet Care told us: “It’s moving away from thinking of training as controlling dogs and moving much more towards the idea of learning communication skills so that they’re actually going to understand what we want from them. ”

 The Future of Dog Training

-Karen Sandford from Dogs Dogs Dogs informed the Talent Hounds crew: “There seems to be a trend towards positive reinforcement training, which is wonderful.
+Karen Sandford from Woofjocks informed the Talent Hounds crew: “There seems to be a trend towards positive reinforcement training, which is wonderful.
 People have learnt that its not so much about correction based training anymore.
 It’s more about building a bond, building a relationship, using food rewards and praise working with their dogs.”

-We were lucky enough to hear Victoria Stilwell, host of Animal Planet’s “It’s Me or the Dog” speak about positive reinforcement training at The All About Pets Show.
+We were lucky enough to hear Victoria Stilwell, host of Animal Planet’s “It’s Me or the Dog” speak about positive reinforcement training at The All About Pets Show and see her in action at the Royal Winter Fair.
 Her motto is “Change Dogs’ Lives POSITIVELY”.
 Stilwell’s most recent book, “Train your Dog Positively”, details why she prefers kinder training methods, which she believes are highly effective.

 Renee DeVilliers, from All About Dogs, said in an interview for our film “Talent Hounds”